 McKenzie River Trail

 If you’re looking for a quintessential Oregon trail running experience, this 26-mile trail is just a short one-hour trek from Eugene - Springfield and worth the trip.
-You’ll wind along a wild river and through old-growth forests, waterfalls and hot springs.
-McKenzie River Trail is a destination for mountain bikers, too, so make sure to keep your head up and share the trail.
+You’ll wind along a wild river with thundering waterfalls and through old-growth forests.
+McKenzie River Trail also passes through lava fields on smooth paths near Clear Lake.
+Various trailheads and loop options make this trail super customizable - and a short distance here might be a good choice for first-timers because you will definitely be stopping often for pictures of this incredible landscape.

 Check Out Classic Eugene

-Without a doubt, track and field are at the heart of Eugene’s unique culture, but there are many beats that make this community tick.
-Along with track, crowds roar for the Oregon Ducks from football to basketball.
-Green and yellow are predominant color choices — but you can also blend in with a rainbow tie-dye shirt from the Saturday Market.
-Browsing this counter-cultural artisan market, you’ll discover why Eugene is home to such passion, innovation and craftsmanship.
-The people here are comfortable exploring new ideas, expressing themselves creatively and being utterly different.
+Without a doubt, track and field are at the heart of Eugene’s unique culture, but while you're here, explore signature experiences that Eugenians treasure.
+Blend in by purchasing a rainbow tie-dye shirt at Saturday Market.
+Eugene is a place of passion, innovation and craftsmanship.
+The people here are comfortable exploring new ideas, expressing themselves creatively and caring for each other.

 The tech community also thrives here and has made some pretty big splashes from electric cars to digital identification.
 Co-working spaces and innovative start-ups are all over town.
 Join free-thinkers at local craft breweries and amazing farm-to-table restaurants in the eclectic Whiteaker neighborhood or at one of the cafes on Main Street in downtown Springfield.
-And while you are in Springfield (Eugene’s sister city), note the murals — one of author and former Springfield resident Ken Kesey and one of "The Simpsons" television show, since, yes, this is the real Springfield.
+And while you are in Springfield (Eugene’s neighbor city), note the murals — favorites include one of author and former Springfield resident Ken Kesey and one of "The Simpsons" television show, since this is the real Springfield.

-And speaking of murals: the City of Eugene, in honor of all our international guests who came for the World Athletics Championships in 2022, commissioned street artists from around the world to create masterful murals known as the 20X21EUG mural project.
+And speaking of murals: the City of Eugene commissioned street artists from around the world to create masterful murals known as the 20X21EUG mural project in honor of being named the host city for the World Athletics Championships Oregon22.
 Take a tour of the murals alongside the community’s public art scene.
-And just like the paintings popping up all over town, we’ve had thousands of sequoias trees planted too — as a carbon offset for this event because Eugene is also fiercely committed to sustainability.
+And just like the paintings popping up all over town, we’ve had thousands of sequoias trees planted as a carbon offset for the event because Eugene is also fiercely committed to sustainability.

-So, track fans, as you explore the "Running Capital of the USA", make sure to keep it green, keep it clean and be safe.
-And as most locals have done at one time or another, end the evening or the week with a big slice of pizza from TrackTown Pizza — after all, you are in TrackTown USA.
+And as most locals have done at one time or another, end the evening or the week with a big slice of pizza from TrackTown Pizza.

 Get In With the Running Crowd

-For the latest news on treads to training, drop by a local running store.
-For runners, this is the equivalent to pulling up a seat at the local pub (and in fact, some running groups meet at stores and end at pubs).
-Named one of the “Top Running Stores in America” in 2019, Run Hub Northwest has gained big fans locally with its commitment to community.
-Weekly easy group runs, a monthly destination trail run and other fun events get runners of all levels together enjoying the sport (some programs may be paused due to pandemic disruptions).
-Both Run Hub and Eugene Running Company are popular with the local running community and have knowledgeable staff that will fit you with the proper shoes, tell you about the latest technology, advise you on common running ailments or just share their favorite places to run.
+For the latest news on everything from treads to training, drop by a local running store.
+For runners, this is the equivalent of pulling up a seat at the local pub (actually, some running groups meet at stores and end at pubs).
+Named one of the “Top Running Stores in America” in 2019, Run Hub Northwest has gained fans locally with its commitment to the community.
+Weekly easy group runs, a monthly destination trail run and other fun events get runners of all levels together to enjoy the sport.
+Both Run Hub and Eugene Running Company are popular with the local running community and have knowledgeable staff that will fit you with the proper shoes, tell you about the latest technology, advise you on common running ailments or share their favorite places to run.
 What better way to make new friends than sharing strides and stories?

 Pay Tribute at Pre's Rock

-Track fans come from all over to remember Steve Prefontaine as well as to feel a sense of community with others who were touched by his story.
-Prefontaine (known as “Pre”) won seven NCAA titles for the University of Oregon in the 1970s, breaking multiple records and fueling the rise in popularity of track and field.
+Track fans come from all over to remember Steve Prefontaine as well as to feel a sense of community with others who were inspired by his grit.
+Prefontaine (known as Pre) won seven NCAA titles for the University of Oregon in the 1970s, breaking multiple records and fueling the rise in popularity of track and field.
 The Coos Bay native and Eugene resident held every American record from the two-mile to the 10,000 meters when he died tragically at the age of 24.
 The memorial rock placed at the spot where his car crashed is often covered with shoes, bib numbers and notes left by fans.
-The rock is located on a curve on a narrow street without parking.
-This year the city added a small sidewalk and rail to improve site accessibility.
-If you wish to visit, please use caution and do not block the roadway.